quintans/eventsourcing/README.md

 Compensating for clock skews, is easy if the tool allows to set the time, but for the randomness, not so much.

 Taking a step back, what do we need our ID to be?
 For a given aggregate, we need it to be monotonic and Lexicographically sortable.
-That can be achieved if we consider an ID that has `time + aggregate ID + version`.
+That can be achieved if we consider an ID that has `time + aggregate ID + aggregate version`.
 I could just use it like that, but to make it internet friendly and the smallest possible, I ended up encoding it in base32 (base64 has to many ugly characters)
 With that goal in mind I created a small [tool](./eventid/eventid.go) that handles this composite ID.

-### Polling
+### Change Data Capture Strategies (CDC)

 We need to forward the events in the event store to processes building the projections.
+For this we will need to monitor the event store for new events.

+The event store is a database table that stores serialised events.
+Since events are immutable only inserts are allowed.
+So, when capturing changes, we are only interested in inserts.

+The current library implements two types of strategies.
+* Pushing
+* Polling

+#### Pushing

+Most modern databases have an some way to stream changes happening in the database.
+So, whenever an event is inserted in the event store, we just have to listen to changes.

+As an example of this notification mechanism, we have [change streams](https://docs.mongodb.com/manual/changeStreams/) from MongoDB.

+This change streams must all be able to resume, from a specific position or timestamp.

+#### Polling

-One of the ways to achieve this is by polling.
+Another the way to achieve insert CDC is by polling.
+This solution is a solution that works for all kinds of databases.
+This can be used when the database does not have an easy way to provide change streams, or you have to pay expensive licenses.

+Although polling is straight forward to implement and easy to understand, there are something that we need to be aware.

-Events should be stored with an incremental sortable key.
+Events should be stored with an incremental sortable key (discussed above).
 With this we can then poll for events after the last polled event.

 > What is important is that for a given aggregate the events IDs are ordered, so strict ordering between aggregates is not important.